 At St Martin's CE (Aided) Primary School, we understand the importance of working closely with parents/carers and welcome open and honest dialogue about any aspects of your child's development.
 Your child's class teacher is usually the first point of contact for any concerns you may have about your child's education or wellbeing.
-They will listen to your concerns and agree with you the next steps towards identifying and making any necessary provision for your child.
+They will listen to your concerns and agree with you the next steps towards identifying, and making, any additional provision for your child, where necessary.